 Neil Hancock – Technical Consultant

-Neil is the Database Manager for the Nutritional Epidemiology Group based in the School of Food Science and Nutrition at the University of Leeds.
+Neil is the Data Manager for the School of Food Science and Nutrition at the University of Leeds.
 He has been responsible for constructing a range of databases used in the analysis of food frequency questionnaires through to mobile phone apps.
-He is currently involved in the development of a dietary tool reference website.
+He is currently involved in the development of a dietary tool reference website, Nutritools.

 Neil is responsible for the development the myfood24 food database and has been involved in the myfood24 project since inception.
 Neil has almost 30 years’ experience in the field of Information Technology working for several large organisations, primarily in software and database design and development.